cvlab-columbia/aha/README.md

-# aha
+# Code for Video Representations of Goals Emerge from Watching Failure
-Code for Video Representations of Goals Emerge from Watching Failure
+Coming soon!